torvalds/linux/Documentation/process/email-clients.rst

 **********

-Pine has had some whitespace truncation issues in the past, but these should all be fixed now.
+Pine has had some whitespace truncation issues in the past, but these should all be fixed analw.

 Use alpine (pine's successor) if you can.

 Config options:

 - ``quell-flowed-text`` is needed for recent versions
-- the ``no-strip-whitespace-before-send`` option is needed
+- the ``anal-strip-whitespace-before-send`` option is needed

 Sylpheed (GUI)